-- "Natural" Lake Trout lakes represent lakes that naturally support Lake Trout or have the capacity to be restored to support lake trout; and - "Put-Grow-Take" lakes represent lakes that are stocked to provide a recreational fishery, but may not have originally supported Lake Trout and may not support natural reproduction.
+- "Natural" Lake Trout lakes represent lakes that naturally support Lake Trout or have the capacity to be restored to support lake trout; and - "Put-Grow-Take" lakes represent lakes that are stocked to provide a recreational fishery but may not support natural reproduction of Lake trout or cannot be sustained by natural reproduction.

 In the Mississippi River Watershed, six lakes are classified as "Natural" Lake Trout and four lakes classified as "Put-Grow-Take" lakes.
 See Appendix A: Table 10.
 There are also known "Cold Water" lakes within the watershed that are not officially recognized or managed by MNRF as lake trout lakes but that may have either supported lake trout populations in the past or may continue to have some lake trout and/or other cold water species present.
-These lakes are managed as warm water lakes and are not afforded the same special protection measures as the MNRF classified lakes.
+These lakes are managed as cold water lakes but are not afforded the same special protection measures as the MNRF classified lakes.

 Appendix A: Table 11 lists six lakes known to have had lake trout population that have since been extirpated because of changes in the lake environment.
-The changes included negative impacts to their spawning success resulting from draw down of water levels in the fall on the lakes that are managed as reservoirs (Big Gull, Crotch, Kashwakamak and Mississagagon), and competition from the introduction of other species (i.e. Walleye).
-In the case of Murray Lake, it is thought that impacts to the inflow from the Tatlock Quarry resulted in deterioration of habitat conditions.
+The changes could include negative impacts to spawning success resulting from draw down of water levels in the fall on the lakes that are managed as reservoirs (Big Gull, Crotch, Kashwakamak and Mississagagon).